Set Up Enterprise Sign-In using AD FS 3.0

 - AD FS publishes its metadata to a standard URL by default: (https://< hostname >/federationmetadata/2007-06/federationmetadata.xml).

-- If this URL is publicly available on the Internet: Click the Identity Provider tab in the Organization Center, select the Automatic configuration option, then paste the URL in the text field and click Save when finished.
+- If this URL is publicly available on the Internet: Select the Identity Provider tab in the Organization Center, choose the Automatic configuration option, then paste the URL in the text field and select Save when finished.

 - If the metadata URL is not publicly available, then collect the single-sign-on URL and a certificate (for signature validation) from AD FS and submit them using the Manual configuration option in the Identity Provider tab in the Organization Center.